 “Yep, that’s the one.”

-From her tone I don’t think she understood the gravity of what she wanted to do, and I was supposed to help her?
+From her tone I didn’t think she understood the gravity of what she wanted to do, and I was supposed to help her?
 Me?
 Of all people, what could I possibly do?

-I said the most rational thing from what I heard of this conversation, “You’re crazy.”
+I said the most rational thing I could think of, “You’re crazy.”

-She just stood there as if debating whether or not to tell me, or maybe she was making up a name instead.
+I waited for a reply but she just stood there as if debating whether or not to tell me.
+I thought maybe she was making up a name instead.

 “Akiko…” I whispered to myself.

 I didn’t care if she made up the name, she captivated me once again and I found myself staring at her in wonder of who she really was.